-So, I’m sorry to break it to you but even if you’re a new blogger just starting out, the GDPR does apply to you and you may need to make some changes to comply.
+So, I’m sorry to break it to you but even if you’re a new blogger just starting out, if you’re either targeting EU users or monitoring their behaviour, the GDPR does apply to you and you may need to make some changes to comply.

 Of course, the GDPR dictates different rules and obligations depending on whether the processing of personal data is carried out on a small or large scale by a solo entrepreneur or an enterprise.

 For example, the designation of a Data Protection Officer (DPO) and appointment of an EU representative is mandatory only when the processing is regular and sistematic, and when processing particular categories of data on a large scale.
 On the contrary, if the data processing is either occasional, not of a sensitive personal nature, or unlikely to result in a risk to the rights and freedoms of people, it’s not a mandatory requirement.

 But the core principles and obligations of the GDPR apply to all individuals, companies and agencies involved in the processing of personal data either based in the EU or offering goods or services to individuals based in the EU, regardless of their size or whether payment to access their services is required.